ghulambaqir/LearnigDevOps/Week2/Readme.md

  Team develops better communication skills – Both of them share knowledge and work together for many hours a day and constantly share information with each other so this can help in developing better communication skills, especially when one of members is a newbie and other is an expert.

-## Disadvantages of Pair Programming :
+## Disadvantages of Pair Programming:

--Team Fit – High-intensity communication of pair programming is not a good fit for every developer.
++ Team Fit – High-intensity communication of pair programming is not a good fit for every developer.
 Sometimes, drivers are supposed to speak loud as they write code.
 Some people may not agree on idea of sitting, literally shoulder-to-shoulder, with a colleague for eight hours a day.
  Some experienced developers are more productive in solo rather than in pair programming.

--Newbie-newbie pairing problem – Newbie–newbie pairing can produce results better than two newbie working independently, although this practice is generally avoided because it is harder for newbie to develop good habits without a proper role model.
++ Newbie-newbie pairing problem – Newbie–newbie pairing can produce results better than two newbie working independently, although this practice is generally avoided because it is harder for newbie to develop good habits without a proper role model.